 Love Come Alive Fest Sings for Life

-Nashville concert features Catholic musicians to promote 40 Days for Life.
-Oct.
-23 issue feature.
+Nashville concert featured Catholic musicians to promote 40 Days for Life.

 NASHVILLE — The 40 Days for Life’s fall campaign in the Diocese of Nashville got a rocking boost on Sept.
 24 with a festival of music that garnered support and commitment from a youthful audience.
 Produced and promoted by Mysterium Records, the live concert of eight Catholic musicians and rock bands was recorded for a CD that will help promote 40 Days for Life.
 (The CD will be released by Mysterium Records and made available to LifeTeen and through Ignatius Press.)